cy6erskunk/q-n-a/docs/Technical_rules.md

 2 The stop hit made with opposition: a counter-attack made while closing the line in which the opponent’s attack will be completed (cf. t.83, t.84, t.85, t.101ss and t.102ss).

 3 The stop hit made within a period of fencing time , i.e. ‘in time’ (cf. t.88, t.105).
-FIE

-7

-November 2023

 Other offensive actions